 Want to cut down your sugar intake?
 Find out how with recipes and advice on how to do it.
 We … Read more

 The Sugar Summit (#SugarSummit) will be held on June 22nd 2017 in Committee Room 14, Palace of Westminster, at 3-6pm.
-It requires registration which you can do following this link:
+Please register here.

 IT SHOULD BE CHEAPER TO EAT HEALTHY

 Why?
 We have a problem.
 It’s cheaper to buy food packed full of sugar than healthy food that’s not.
 Everyone loves their favourite sweet treats, so consumption of sugary food isn’t set to change any time soon.
 This is contributing to the obesity crisis in the UK, where according to National Statistics 58% of women and 68% of men are overweight or obese.